DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_workflows.md

 ###Microsoft Word (.docx)

 Since shortly, there is a viable solution for generating EPUB from Microsoft Word files.
 The latest versions of the command line program pandoc (see below<!---insert cross-reference-->) support document conversion from ".docx"  files generated by Microsoft Office 2007 or later, or by compatible programs like OpenOffice/LibreOffice.
 Since Word does not, as explained above, enforce a good structure on a document, the EPUB generated by pandoc will never be perfect and ready for publishing.
-But it is still good and clean enough to provide a usable basis for a designer to turn it into the final e-book.
+But it is still good and clean enough to provide a usable basis for a designer to turn it into the final ebook.
 (We tested other Word-to-EPUB programs such as the built-in document converter of Calibre [see below], but obtained much worse results.)

 In order to obtain the best possible EPUB file, the Word document should be formatted as much as possible with Word's standard paragraph styles such as "Normal", "Title", "Subtitle", "Quote" and most importantly "Heading 1", "Heading 2",  "Heading 3"  for the headings according to their logical hierarchy.
 (For example: "Heading 1" for chapters, "Heading 2" for sections, "Heading 3" for subheadlines.)
 The resulting EPUB document will contain a well-structured table of contents and document navigation menu based on the "Heading" hierarchy.
 Word footnotes will be appear as linked endnotes in the EPUB - thus elegantly simplifying an otherwise tedious document redesign task.

 Word unfortunately lacks two features that would make it more suitable for hybrid publishing projects:
 1. Word does not have a "strict mode" that would force all writers and editors of a document to only use defined paragraph styles instead of manually formatting.
-This means, your document will likely contain headlines that haven't been defined as headlines, but are just bold-faced text, quotes that haven't been defined as quotes etc.etc.
-Unfortunately, if the manual formatting looks the same as the predefined paragraph styles, it's hard to impossible to spot these parts of a text.
+This means, your document will likely contain headlines that haven't been defined as headlines, but are just bold-faced text, quotes that haven't been defined as quotes etc. Unfortunately, if the manual formatting looks the same as the predefined paragraph styles, it's hard to impossible to spot these parts of a text.
 2. Word provides no automatic or semiautomatic tools to find manual formatting and replace it with predefined paragraph styles.
 The only way to achieve this is to manually control and adjust the whole document.

 Often, such glitches in a Word document will only become visible after the EPUB conversion, for example as a missing chapter headline in the table of contents of the electronic book.
 These are the inherent risks and limitations of sticking to Word in the editorial workflow.
-Nevertheless, the Word + pandoc solution will likely be the easiest and least painful solution for publishers to adopt. <!-- We absolutely need to provide a dead-simple GUI or web tool for dropping a Word file to pandoc and obtaining EPUB + Markdown.
-Florian-->
+Nevertheless, the Word + pandoc solution will likely be the easiest and least painful solution for publishers to adopt. <!-- Florian: We absolutely need to provide a dead-simple GUI or web tool for dropping a Word file to pandoc and obtaining EPUB + Markdown. @Michael and Marc, are you able to create this?-->

 We recommend two ways of working with Word + pandoc, and discourage a third one:
 1. Direct conversion from Word to EPUB using pandoc.
 This will require that the Word document is 100% consolidated and no further editorial changes will be applied to it.
 A graphic designer can take the converted EPUB document and quite painlessly develop it into the final electronic publication (among others, by changing the typographic design to make it suitable for e-readers, by scaling and optimising images for screen reading, by adding bibliographic meta data etc.).